Mohammadmahdi-Mohammadi/breast-cancer-detection-using-LR-and-Naive-Bayes/README.md

 d) Another interesting technique is feature extraction using LR.
 In this strategy, the goal is to extract the normed features that are informative about the target.
 For this aim, use the 30 trained LR models from the previous part.
-For each feature, pass the feature`s value to its related model and obtain its probability (using predict_proba or predict_log_proba functions); now replace the feature`s value with its probability.
+For each feature, pass the features value to its related model and obtain its probability (using predict_proba or predict_log_proba functions); now replace the feature`s value with its probability.
 Do the mentioned procedure for each feature and sample.
 Now, you have a probabilistic dataset.
 As you learned, the Bayes classifier gets along with probabilistic data.
 Use the new dataset to train Gaussian and Multinomial Naïve Bayes and detect cancer.
 Compare the results to previous